astooke/gtimer/docs/source/pages/parallel.rst

 Communicating Raw Times
 -----------------------

-One parallel tool is the function ``backdate_stamp()``.
+One parallel tool is the option to backdate in the ``stamp()`` function.
 This receives a time and applies a stamp in the current timer as if it happened at that time (the backdate time must be in the past but more recent than the last stamp).
 A sub-process can return a time (e.g. returned from any gtimer timing action) or a collection of times to the master process, so that the master need not synchronously monitor sub-process status.
 The effect is that timing data from a sub-process appears as if native in the master.

 Communicating ``Times`` Objects
 -------------------------------

 It is also possible to send ``Times`` data objects from sub-processes to the master and incorporate them into the master timer as subdivisions.
 This can be done using the ``get_times()`` function or ``save_pkl()`` for a serialized version.
 Disk storage could be utilized with ``load_pkl()``.

 Once the master process holds a collection of ``Times`` objects from completed sub-processes, they can be attached to the hierarchy using ``attach_par_subdivision()``.
 In case timing data from only one representative worker is sufficient, ``attach_subdivision()`` can be used on a single ``Times`` object.
 In either case, the attached timing data will exist in a temporary state until the next ``stamp()`` call in the master timer, at which point the data will be permanently assigned to the master timer hierarchy, just as a regular subdivision ended during that interval is.
 To summarize, the proper sequence is: